Terms of Reference – Audit Committee

 4.2 The Committee shall have access to the services of the Company Secretary on all Committee matters including:

-• assisting the Chairman of the Committee in planning the Committee’s work;
+- assisting the Chair of the Committee in planning the Committee’s work;

 Advice